 Welcome to FlashAlert Newswire - Seattle

-FlashAlert® collects emergency information, news releases and news conference announcements from Western Washington schools and other organizations, providing it to the news media via a continuously updated web site and e-mails.
+FlashAlert® collects emergency information and news releases from Western Washington schools and other organizations, providing it to the news media via a continuously updated web site and e-mails.
 It also automatically places this information into the web sites of participating stations and newspapers and can send it directly to the public.

 • Emergency Communications: